Max Müller (philosopher): Life

 Max Müller was born as the son of a jurist and completed his Gymnasium-Abitur in Freiburg at the Friedrich-Gymnasium Freiburg.
 Müller graduated in 1930 along with the philosopher Martin Honecker.
-He established his academic reputation in 1937 with a work on Tomas Aquinas ("Reality and Rationality"').
+He established his academic reputation in 1937 with a work on Thomas Aquinas ("Reality and Rationality"').
 At this time he was active in the Catholic Youth Movement who were influenced by their study with Martin Heidegger, generating their own thinking in engagement with his philosophy.
 During the Third Reich they were opponents of Nazism.
 Falling foul of Nazi educational policies, Müller was dismissed by Heidegger from research positions.

-He became a member of Sturmabteilung i 1934 and applied for membership in NSDAP in 1937, but he was not accepted a member until 1940.
+He became a member of Sturmabteilung in 1934 and applied for membership in NSDAP in 1937, but he was not accepted until 1940.

 He became active as a lecturer at the Catholic Collegium Borromaeum (Freiburg im Breisgau).
 After the war he succeeded the late Martin Honecker in his academic positions at the University of Freiburg.

 In addition to his activity at the university Müller was active in addressing social problems in Freiburg.
 In 1960 he moved to Ludwig Maximilians university in Munich.
 After his retirement he returned to Freiburg for research activity in philosophy and theology.

 Müller's main influences were Honecker, Edmund Husserl and Heidegger.
 He was also influenced by the historian Friedrich Meinecke and the theologian Romano Guardini.